 Visiting the Roman Baths with toddlers

 On the face of it, visiting the Roman Baths with toddlers is probably a bad idea.
 This top attraction in the UNESCO city of Bath in England doesn’t have a children’s play area, the cafe isn’t the type of place you’d expect to find a Fruit Shoot and it’s one huge water hazard.
-So, why did we visit the Roman Baths during our recent weekend in Bath courtesy of Visit Bath?
+So, why did we visit the Roman Baths during our recent weekend in Bath?

 Basically, it was because I wanted to go.
 Yes, a rare day out for the benefit of mummy!
 I love history and despite a previous fail visiting a UNESCO world heritage site with young children, I thought we should give it another whirl.
 As a bit of a spoiler, I’m so glad we did.